spatie/laravel-event-sourcing/docs/getting-familiar-with-event-sourcing/using-projectors-to-transform-events.md

     <img class="scheme_figure" src="../../images/transform-03.svg">
 </figure>

 Imagine that you've already stored some events, and your first projector is doing its job creating that `Accounts` table.
-The bank directory now wants to know on which accounts the most transactions were performed.
-No problem, we could create another projector that reads all previous events and acts the `MoneyAdded` and `MoneySubtracted` to make projections.
+The bank director now wants to know on which accounts the most transactions were performed.
+No problem, we could create another projector that reads all previous events and adds the `MoneyAdded` and `MoneySubtracted` events to make projections.

 <figure class="scheme">
     <img class="scheme_figure" src="../../images/transform-04.svg">